-NINR 2014 GPP Application Period Now Open!
+NINR 2014 GPP Application Period is Closed.

 The National Institute of Nursing Research (NINR) Graduate Partnerships Program (GPP) is a doctoral fellowship training program that coordinates training and funding for PhD students attending a school of nursing.
 The program combines the academic environment of a university and the breadth and depth of research at the National Institutes of Health (NIH).

 The goal of the program is to encourage and support the training of nursing doctoral students who are motivated to undertake careers in basic or clinical research.
 NINR GPP fellows focus their dissertation research primarily in areas of pathophysiological mechanisms related to symptoms and symptom management, health promotion, disease prevention, tissue injury, and genetics.
 To learn more about NINR’s Intramural Research Program, click here.

 As part of a coordinated plan of graduate education, students will complete all required coursework at the academic institution in which they are enrolled.
 Dissertation research will be conducted within the Intramural Research Programs of the NIH in Bethesda, Maryland.
 The student's academic advisor and an NIH scientist will serve as co-mentors for the dissertation process.
 All of the academic institution requirements for the doctoral degree must be fulfilled.
 Students will receive their doctoral degree from the academic institution in which they are enrolled.